imec-idlab/NB-IoT/README.md

 * AK Sultania, P Zand, C Blondia, J Famaey.
 Energy Modeling and Evaluation of NB-IoT with PSM and eDRX, 2018 IEEE Globecom Workshops (GC Wkshps), 2018 (https://www.researchgate.net/publication/329364141_Energy_Modeling_and_Evaluation_of_NB-IoT_with_PSM_and_eDRX)

 * AK Sultania, C Delgado, J Famaey.
-Implementation of NB-IoT Power Saving Schemes in NS-3, in proceeding WNS3 workshop 2019
+Implementation of NB-IoT Power Saving Schemes in ns-3.
+In 2019 Workshop on Next-Generation Wireless with ns-3 (WNGW 2019), June 21, 2019, Florence, Italy.ACM, New York, NY, USA, 4 pages. (https://www.researchgate.net/publication/333632115_Implementation_of_NB-IoT_Power_Saving_Schemes_in_ns-3)

 If you use our work, you can cite our papers.

 ### Prerequisites

-Check NS-3 page for more information
+Check ns-3 page for more information

 ## Test Scripts

-Few test scripts are present in scratch folder and /lte/examples.
+Few test scripts are present in scratch folder and `/lte/examples`.

 ## Authors